 Comet C/2017 S6 (Catalina)

-This is a simplified sky chart, showing where Comet C/2017 S6 (Catalina) is now with respect to the brightest stars and constellations.
+Simplified sky chart showing where Comet C/2017 S6 (Catalina) is right now in the sky with respect to the brightest stars and constellations (see fuillscreen Online Planetarium)

 Comet C/2017 S6 (Catalina) is currently not visible from Greenwich, United Kingdom [change]